Spoilers Ahoy!

 Coates does an excellent job describing the setting, the creepiness of the sunken ship, and the building unease the characters feel over the course of 4 dives.

-The story itself goes back and forth between the present and the past aka a few weeks before the Arcadia sinks.
+The story itself goes back and forth between the present and the past aka a few weeks before the SS Arcadia sinks.

 By the time someone has the brilliant idea to storm the bridge, the captain is dead and the ship is actively sinking.
 Why?
 How?
-Apparently, that was not important to Coates because the reason the ship sank is never divulged.
-Was it cursed?
-Haunted?
-Infected?
-Did a single corpse sealed inside the ships walls turn everyone into zombies?
-Alas!
-The world will never know.
-This lack of closure knocked about 3 points from my rating, since the final quarter of this book was very weak.
+Apparently, that was not important to Coates because the reason the ship sinks is never divulged.

 In the present day, Cove, Roy, Aiden, Hestie, and Vanna are diving.
 The characters are all relatively well-written albeit stupid, particularly Aiden.
 Initially, I was rooting for Roy to die and my opinion did not change by the book’s end.
 However, much to my disappointment, nobody died at all.

 However, they all return to the surface safely.
 Yet, Cove is like, “idk I think we need a third dive.
-Finding dead bodies and exploring a ship no one has explored before is not gonna be enough for *tv company* we might need to go back.”
+Finding dead bodies and exploring a ship no one has explored before is not gonna be enough for *tv company* we need to go back.”
 Like babe, there will be zero footage if you sink with the ship.

 The third dive is where the story fell apart for me.
-Rather than ditch Aiden, Cove lets him dive but has the sense to let the most experienced person go with him: Vanna.
-Since there had to be a reason for him wake up the corpses, Shawn for some reasons tasks the most inexperienced and nervous diver with collecting samples.
+Rather than ditch Aiden, Cove lets him dive with the most experienced diver: Vanna.

-The writing in From Below is solid and the plot is interesting and well-paced.
+The writing in From Below is solid, and the plot is interesting and well-paced.
 The characters were decently written and likable, but their actions towards the book’s end grew increasingly questionable.

-To be fair, I’m not a strong enough swimmer to even be on this dive so contemplating whether I would’ve returned for Aiden or not are a moot point.
-Nobody would’ve let me in the water to begin with, which is exactly what they should’ve done with Aiden: left him on the surface.
+To be fair, I’m not a strong enough swimmer to even be on this dive, so contemplating whether I would’ve returned for Aiden or not is a moot point.

 From Below Rating: 6.5/10